 You need to know how the courts decide alimony in Los Angeles County.
 In most cases, the spouse who earns the most income is ordered by the court to pay spousal support to their ex-spouse.
 If you are seeking to get spousal support or you believe you might be held responsible for paying spousal support, our Los Angeles divorce and family law attorneys can represent your best interest in court in order to secure a fair judgment.

-It's important to note that spousal support is not a right, or even a guarantee.
-It's purpose is not punish one spouse for bad behavior during their marriage.
+It's important to note that spousal support is not a right or even a guarantee.
+Its purpose is not to punish one spouse for bad behavior during their marriage.
 It's also not some type of financial reward for tolerating misconduct by one spouse while married.
-In fact, under California's Family Code, Section 4320, it specifically says that marital misbehavior will have no impact any financial resolution in a divorce.
+In fact, under California's Family Code, Section 4320, it specifically says that marital misbehavior will have no impact on any financial resolution in a divorce.

 As stated above, it's important to remember that California is a no-fault state.
 This means the primary reason for any spousal support is purely financial and to make sure both spouses can maintain a standard of living after the marriage ends to something that is least close to the standard of living that was established during the marriage.